-1. Focus Groups across seven public libraries in South Australia.
+Focus Groups across seven public libraries in South Australia.
 To date all seven of these have been completed with over 65 attendees (members of the CALD community) contributing their ideas, voice and opinions on how they use and what they would like to see in their libraries.

-- 2. Roundtable discussions with representatives with the Community Languages Schools scheduled for early December. - 3.
-ONLINE SURVEY this survey is for anyone of a CALD background.
-MCCSA wants to hear from you - how you think libraries should service vou, what you use your local library for and what can libraries do to bring you into their space.
-This survey takes about five minutes to complete and will go a long way in influencing the Community Language Collections available in public libraries across SA the outcomes of how libraries can evolve with the changing landscape and be more inclusive and adaptable to the needs of the growing multicultural society we live in.
+- 2. Roundtable discussions with representatives with the Community Languages Schools scheduled for early December. - ONLINE SURVEY this survey is for anyone of a CALD background.
+MCCSA wants to hear from you how you think libraries should service you, what you use your local library for and what can libraries do to bring you into their space.
+This survey takes about five minutes to complete and will go a long way in influencing the outcomes of how libraries can evolve with the changing landscape and be more inclusive and adaptable to the needs of the growing multicultural society we live in.